How do you determine the best rent for my property?

 We always strive to achieve the maximum rent possible, however we also must keep in mind setting the correct market rent to get your property rented as soon as possible.
 To do this, we consider these factors:

-• What we have rented right now – We compare your property with what we have currently rented, taking into account property location and features.
+• What has recently being leased – We compare your property to what we have currently leased, taking into account property location, features and inclusions.

 These factors allow us to give you enough information to set the right rent for your property.

 What if I want a rent amount that is higher than your recommendation?

 You may place your property on the market at whatever rental amount you wish.
 However, keep in mind that it is market demand that sets the rent, and if the market (i.e. prospective tenants looking for a rental property) think that the asking rent is too high, your property may stay vacant longer than necessary.
 With this in mind, be aware your annual rental return will be reduced by 2% for every week it is vacant!

 What is the length of the average tenancy?

 For residential properties, the fixed term is usually 6 or 12 months.